robocomp/dsr-graph/README.md

 - An agent generated with _robocompdsl_ includes the object _G_ that can be accessed using its public API

   ### Installation
   To install the software in Ubuntu 18.04, install RoboComp first.
-The follow the instruccions to clone and install this repository under the ~/robocomp/components folder.
+Then follow the instruccions to clone and install this repository under the ~/robocomp/components folder.

   ### Running
   To start the basic configuration for this use case: